Love Arrhov

-Paul Love Arrhov (born 17 May 2008) is a Swedish professional footballer who plays as a midfielder for Allsvenskan club Brommapojkarna.
+Paul Love Arrhov (born 17 May 2008) is a Swedish professional footballer who plays as a midfielder for club Eintracht Frankfurt.

 Club career

 A youth product of Vasastan BK since the age of 7, Arrhov moved to Brommapojkarna's youth academy in 2019.
 He made his senior and professional debut with Brommapojkarna in a 0–0 Svenska Cupen tie with IK Brage on 16 February 2025.
-On 16 May 2025, he signed a pre-contract with the Bundesliga side Eintracht Frankfurt with the move slated for 1 January 2026.
+On 16 May 2025, he signed a pre-contract with Bundesliga side Eintracht Frankfurt with the move slated for 1 January 2026.

 International career

 Arrhov is a youth international, having played for the Sweden U17s in August 2024.